Bennie3-Coder/quick-grade-project/README.md

 ## How to run
 1. Click `index.html` in this repo to view the code.
 2. Or, click **Code** → **Download ZIP** → unzip and open `index.html` in your browser.

-(If GitHub Pages is enabled, the teacher can also open the live site link.)